sudeep-009/PlayStoreAppReviewAnalysis/README.md

 App dataset contains the following features:

-           App: Name of the App.
+           1) App: Name of the App.
-           App Category: Category of the app.
+           2) App Category: Category of the app.
 Like Games, Fitness etc
-           Rating: Rating of the app out of in scale of 1 to 5.
+           3) Rating: Rating of the app out of in scale of 1 to 5.
-           Reviews: Number of reviews each app received.
+           4) Reviews: Number of reviews each app received.
-           Size: The memory size needed to install the application.
+           5) Size: The memory size needed to install the application.
-           Installs: No. of install of particular app
+           6) Installs: No. of install of particular app
-           Type: Whether the app is free or a paid app.
+           7) Type: Whether the app is free or a paid app.
-           Price: The price of the app.
+           8) Price: The price of the app.
-           Content Rating: This feature tell us about the intended audience for the app like teens, everyone etc .
+           9) Content Rating: This feature tell us about the intended audience for the app like teens, everyone etc .
-           Genres: The sub-category for each app.
+           10)Genres: The sub-category for each app.
-           Last Updated: date of the most recent update for the app.
+           11)Last Updated: date of the most recent update for the app.
-           Current Ver: The app's current version.
+           12)Current Ver: The app's current version.
-           Android Ver: The oldest version of Android OS supported by the app.
+           13)Android Ver: The oldest version of Android OS supported by the app.

 UserReview Dataset contains the following features:

-           App - It tells us about the name of the application.
+           1) App - It tells us about the name of the application.
-           Translated_Review - It tells us about what the users feedback is about the application.
+           2) Translated_Review - It tells us about what the users feedback is about the application.
-           Sentiment - It tells us about a view or opinion of the user w.r.t. the application.
+           3) Sentiment - It tells us about a view or opinion of the user w.r.t. the application.
-           Sentiment_Polarity- Sentiment polarity for an element defines the orientation of the expressed sentiment, i.e., it determines if the text expresses the positive, negative or neutral sentiment of the user about the application.
+           4) Sentiment_Polarity- Sentiment polarity for an element defines the orientation of the expressed sentiment, i.e., it determines if the text expresses the positive, negative or neutral sentiment of the user about the application.
-           Sentiment_Subjectivity - It refers to the text that contains text which is usually expressed by a human having typical moods, emotions, and feelings.
+           5) Sentiment_Subjectivity - It refers to the text that contains text which is usually expressed by a human having typical moods, emotions, and feelings.
 Mostly it is a public opinion and not a factual information.